Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Introduction

-One of the most well known and established properties of accreting SBHs primarily found in XRBs is their cyclical and evolutionary progression through certain accretion states.
-The progression of XRBs through these accretion states can be tracked in a hardness vs. intensity (or luminosity) diagram (HID) in which the XRBs typically trace out a "q" shape \citep{Fender12}.
-The hardness for XRBs is defined as the X-ray color (the ratio of flux between different X-ray bands) and the intensity is typically defined as the X-ray luminosity or the ratio of the X-ray luminosity to the Eddington luminosity.
-As the name hardness-intensity diagram suggests, the various states are defined by the hardness of the X-ray spectrum (hard and soft states) and the luminosity (low and high) of the source.
-Based on \cite{Fender12}, we summarize the movement of a source through these spectral states (see Fig. \ref{fig:XRB_state_diagram}). \begin{enumerate} \item At the beginning of an outburst, the source first increases in luminosity by several orders of magnitude, while its X-ray spectrum remains hard and is dominated by the emission due to thermal Comptonization of seed lower-energy photons on hot electrons \citep[see, e.g.,][]{Zdziarski1985}.
-The source in the hard state is often associated with relatively steady radio emission at gigahertz frequencies originating from a jet \citep[see, e.g.,][]{Corbel00, Gallo03}. \item Then the source moves from the hard state through intermediate stages to the high-soft state.
-During this transition, the X-ray spectrum changes from hard to soft as the blackbody-like component attributed to the accretion disc brightens and eventually dominates in the soft state, resulting in a softening of the X-ray spectrum.
+One of the most well-known and established properties of accreting SBHs primarily found in XRBs is their cyclical and evolutionary progression through certain accretion states.
+The progression of XRBs through these accretion states can be tracked in a hardness versus intensity (or luminosity) diagram in which the XRBs typically trace out a ``q'' shape \citep{Fender12}.
+The hardness for XRBs is defined as the X-ray color (the ratio of flux between different X-ray bands), and the intensity is typically defined as the X-ray luminosity or the ratio of the X-ray luminosity to the Eddington luminosity.
+As the name hardness-intensity diagram (HID) suggests, the various states are defined by the hardness of the X-ray spectrum (hard and soft states) and the luminosity (low and high) of the source.
+Based on \cite{Fender12}, we separate the movement of a source through these spectral states into four phases (see Fig. \ref{fig:XRB_state_diagram}). \begin{enumerate} \item At the beginning of an outburst, the source increases in luminosity by several orders of magnitude.
+Its X-ray spectrum remains hard and is dominated by the emission due to the thermal Comptonization of lower-energy seed photons on hot electrons \citep[see, e.g.,][]{Zdziarski1985}.
+The source in the hard state is often associated with relatively steady radio emission at gigahertz frequencies originating from a jet \citep[see, e.g.,][]{Corbel00, Gallo03}. \item The source then moves from the hard state through intermediate stages to the high-soft state.
+During this transition, the X-ray spectrum changes from hard to soft as the blackbody-like component attributed to the accretion disk brightens and eventually dominates in the soft state, resulting in a softening of the X-ray spectrum.
 As the source transitions from the hard state to the high-soft state (still at high luminosity), the jets of the source change as well.
 The source will progress from having steady radio jets (hard state) to producing discrete injections and flares (intermediate states).
-Eventually the jets are quenched and disappear in the high-soft state.
-This evolution of the jet is depicted in the HID by the source crossing a "jet line" in the intermediate states.
-When sources cross this jet line either during (a) the initial crossing of the source as it moved from the hard to soft state or (b) a recrossing of the line in small cycles can produce series of temporary blob injections known as ballistic jets \citep{Mirabel94,Narayan12}. \item Then, still in the soft state, the source will decrease in luminosity, the radio emission will fade away, the accretion disc dominates the X-ray spectrum, and the accretion rate typically drops.
-This phase is typically the longest. \item Lastly, the source transitions from the soft state back to the hard state (at lower luminosities) and fades into quiescence until the next outburst. \end{enumerate}
+Eventually, the jets are quenched and disappear in the high-soft state.
+This evolution of the jet is depicted in the HID by the source crossing a ``jet line'' in the intermediate states.
+When sources cross this jet line either during (a) the initial crossing of the source as it moves from the hard to soft state or (b) a recrossing of the line in small cycles, it can produce series of temporary blob injections known as ballistic jets \citep{Mirabel94,Narayan12}. \item Still in the soft state, the source will then decrease in luminosity, the radio emission will fade away, the accretion disk will dominate the X-ray spectrum, and the accretion rate typically drops.
+This phase is typically the longest. \item The source transitions from the soft state back to the hard state (at lower luminosities) and fades into quiescence until the next outburst. \end{enumerate}